-Whilst the primary objective of the proposed expansion is to reduce flood risk to properties in Tonbridge and the scheme will not increase the flood risk to Penshurst, our engagement has raised awareness of the FSA and opened a conversation about the wider flooding experienced in Penshurst and the problems this causes.
+The primary objective of the proposed expansion is to reduce flood risk to properties in Tonbridge and Hildenborough.
+Whilst the proposed expansion will not increase the flood risk to Penshurst, our engagement has raised awareness of the FSA and opened a conversation about the wider flooding experienced in Penshurst and the problems this causes.
 We now recognise the depth of concern in the community about local flooding.